Continuum limit of the adaptive Kuramoto model: Discussion

 We now compare the continuum limit to the previous work of only two adaptive oscillators~\cite{juttner_martens_2023}, highlighting the key similarities and differences.
+For $N=2$, Eqs.~\eqref{eq:full_system} reduce to

-The adaptivity parameter $a$ has the same role in both cases, but the width of the frequency distribution $\sigma$ does not have a one-to-one analog in the 2 oscillator case, however we it can roughly relate to the frequency miss-match of the two oscillators.
+where $\vp=\vp_1-\vp_2$ and $\omega=\omega_1-\omega_2$ are the phase difference and frequency mismatch of the oscillators.
+The adaptivity parameter $a$ has the same role in both models, but the width of the frequency distribution $\sigma$ does not have a one-to-one analog in the case of two oscillators, but we can relate it to the frequency mismatch of the two oscillators.
 We focus on figures Fig.~3(a) and Fig.~3 in Ref.~\cite{juttner_martens_2023} as they offer the clearest comparison.
-We identify 3 points of comparison: (I) in both cases the domain of synchronization increases with adaptation.
-However, in the continuum model negative adaptation does not increase the synchrony domain, while in the two-oscillator case it still increases (though less than with positive adaptation).
+We identify three points of comparison: (I) for positive adaptation, the domain of synchronization increases with adaptation in both models.
+This can easily be rationalized for $N=2$ oscillators, where the condition for locking is $|\omega|\leq|\kappa^\text{st}|$ where $\kappa^\text{st} = 1 + a \cos(\vp^\text{st})$.
+Thus, positive adaptivity ($a>0$) increases the effective coupling strength, even if imperfect locking ($\vp^\text{st}$) occurs due to heterogeneity ($\omega \neq 0$).
+By analogy, a similar argument applies to row-averaged equations \eqref{eq:nodal0}, except that the coupling strength is now modulated with the order parameter.
+However, in the continuum model negative adaptation does not increase the synchrony domain, while in the two-oscillator case it still increases.
 (II) in both cases there exist situations where the oscillators may either lock or drift depending on the initial conditions.
 However, in the continuum limit for any non-zero adaptation there is a portion of oscillators that can drift or lock, while for two oscillators there is only a specific parameter region that allows where this occurs.
 (III) In both cases there exists a parameter region which allows (some) oscillators to lock at 2 different phases, and in both cases those regions are for $|a| > 1$.
 In the continuum limit this allows for the 2-phase clusters, while for two oscillators it just means more possible stable solutions.
 These comparisons highlight the fundamental behavior observed in both systems and demonstrate the general influence of adaptation on phase oscillators, scaling from two oscillators to a continuum.